PrimeTimeTran/rn-Zalo/README.md

 };
 ```

-Here were defining out [Navigation Options](https://reactnavigation.org/docs/en/navigation-options-resolution.html#docsNav).
-Specifically, what the tab says and what icon is displayed.
+Here were defining our [Navigation Options](https://reactnavigation.org/docs/en/navigation-options-resolution.html#docsNav).
+Specifically, what the tab says and what icon is displayed at the bottom of the screen.

 ```jsx
 MessagesStack.path = '';